pigskin/kodi-gamepass/README.md

 ## What is NFL Game Rewind? ##

-NFL Game Rewind is very similar to Game Pass, but doesn't have quite as many features.
-For example, it does not support live games, NFL Network - Live, etc.
+NFL Game Rewind is the USA version of Game Pass, but the service is blacked out during live games, and doesn't have access to NFL Network - Live, many of the archived shows, etc.

 ## Why write a plugin for XBMC? ##

 First off, we love XBMC and like consuming media through its interface.
 Secondly, while there is a nice Flash interface, it's... well... written in Flash.
 The client is a resource hog, the interface is frequently buggy, and it includes a bunch of bells and whistles (social media, for example) that are simply distracting.
 We're here to watch a game, nothing else.

 ## What features are currently supported? ##

 By now, most core features are supported.

- * Archived games from 2011 to 2013
+ * Archived games from 2011 to 2013 (both full and condensed)
- * Condensed games
  * Live games (requires Gotham)
  * NFL Network - Live (requires Gotham)
+ * A Football Life
  * NFL Films Presents
- * Top 100 Players
  * NFL Gameday
- * A Football Life
+ * Playbook
+ * NFL RedZone Archives
+ * NFL RedZone - Live (requires Gotham)
+ * Sound FX
  * NFL Total Access
- * Sound FX
- * NFL RedZone
- * Playbook

 Currently unsupported features:
  * Archived games prior to 2011
  * Alternate team audio
  * Coaches film (22 man view)
+ * Coaches Show
  * Superbowl Archives
- * Coaches Show
+ * Top 100 Players

 ## Release names ##